 So, if you’re hyper-sensitive to dander (dog equivalent of dandruff), it may be a better idea to opt for a hypoallergenic dog instead.
 Having trouble picking one?
 Here’s a list of 55 hypoallergenic dog breeds.
 You’re bound to find one you like!

-RECOMMENDED: Australian Shepherd – The Smart Owner’s Dog Guide
+RECOMMENDED: The Smart Owner’s Guide to Aussies

-If you are thinking about keeping an Australian Shepherd and you’re allergic to dogs, there are two options you have.
+If you are thinking about keeping an Australian Shepherd and you’re allergic to dogs, there are two options you have:

 1. You can opt for a hypoallergenic dog, which are dogs that either don’t shed or rarely shed.
 Sure, this may not 100% solve your allergy problem – but it’s probably the best you can do.

 2. You follow some steps to minimize your chances allergies in the home.
 With a little work, even ultra-sensitive dog owners can manage an Australian Shepherd.